lepropst/piglet-pack-site/content/home/welcome-message_01.md

   name: Elias Rangel
 ---

-## Piglet Pack provides essential technology services designed to increase the efficiency of small businesses.
-We assess every situation as if it were our own content and provide detailed solutions that are efficient and affordable.
+## Piglet Pack is the name given to my personal site because it represents an important aspect of my life: animals!